Public participation is a maximum of 60 minutes at the beginning of any meeting of Council, or committee meetings that are open to the public.

 After applications have closed, Democratic Services will speak with the Chair of the meeting who will approve or decline your application.

-Democratic Services will contact you about the outcome of your application, and advise your speaking time if successful.
+Democratic Services will contact you about the outcome of your application.

 Preparing for the meeting